Mick McGinty: Illustration work

 McGinty quickly became a sought after illustrator and landed many high profile jobs early in his career.
-Some of the many movies he worked on include Field of Dreams, Rambo: First Blood Part II, The Addams Family, Almost an Angel, Batman (1989), Dragnet, Flubber, The Fly, Ghostbusters II, Harry and the Hendersons, Hook, Jaws IV: the Revenge, Labyrinth, Little Shop of Horrors, Moving, Peggy Sue Got Married, Robin Hood: Prince of Thieves, RoboCop 2, Shock Treatment, Spaceballs, Spaced Invaders, Tales from the Darkside, and Who Framed Roger Rabbit.
+Some of the movies he worked on include Field of Dreams, Rambo: First Blood Part II, The Addams Family, Almost an Angel, Batman (1989), Dragnet, Flubber, The Fly, Ghostbusters II, Harry and the Hendersons, Hook, Jaws: The Revenge, Labyrinth, Little Shop of Horrors, Moving, Peggy Sue Got Married, Robin Hood: Prince of Thieves, RoboCop 2, Shock Treatment, Spaceballs, Spaced Invaders, Tales from the Darkside, and Who Framed Roger Rabbit.

-He painted prolifically for the Universal Studios theme parks, creating billboards and ads for their attractions, including backlot attractions King Kong, Earthquake, Jaws, and Jurassic Park.
+He painted prolifically for the Universal Studios theme parks, creating billboards and ads for their attractions, including backlot attractions King Kong, Earthquake, Jaws, and Jurassic Park: The Ride.

-He is most known as the illustrator for many iconic video games from the 1990's, including Street Fighter II, Kid Chameleon, and Streets of Rage II, among many other video games.
+He is most known as the illustrator for many iconic video games from the 1990s, including Street Fighter II, Kid Chameleon, and Streets of Rage II, among many other video games.

-McGinty painted a number of album covers for various artists, doing work for such names as Megadeth, The Police, Earth, Wind, and Fire, Whitesnake, .38 Special, and others.
+McGinty painted a number of album covers for various artists, doing work for such names as Megadeth, The Police, Earth, Wind & Fire, Whitesnake, and .38 Special.

-He also painted covers for magazines such as Time and MAD Magazine, as well as many advertisements for other high profile companies such as Reebok, MTV, Levi's Jeans, California Raisins, C&H Sugar, Warner Brothers, and countless others.
+He also painted covers for magazines such as Time and MAD Magazine, as well as many advertisements for other high profile companies such as Reebok, MTV, Levi's Jeans, California Raisins, C&H Sugar, Warner Brothers, and others.

 Fine art work

 In 2007, McGinty relocated to Arizona.
 He continued to work on commercial illustrations, however his move to the southwest opened up both opportunity and passion for a transition into fine art.
 He had begun oil painting while still living in the Sioux City area, however the landscapes of the southwest gave him greater ability to spend time outdoors plein air painting landscapes that intrigued him.
-He painted prolifically in Monument Valley and Sedona, and also painted on trips to Yosemite, the Pacific Northwest, San Diego beaches, and even many scenes from trips to New York City.
+He painted prolifically in Monument Valley and Sedona, and also painted on trips to Yosemite, the Pacific Northwest, San Diego beaches, and scenes from trips to New York City.
 Above all of those, however, his greatest passion was painting the Grand Canyon, and he regularly participated in the Grand Canyon Celebration of Art.